 has some features you won’t find in home improvement stores.
 The best– milled wood is eco-friendly because it has a water base low VOC finish that is safe for your family, pets, and home.
 Typically, the finish is a smoky dark stain with hazy silver and white undertones.
 This type of finish enhances the deep grain of the wood and provides a rustic patina that looks like old barn wood.

 The WoodWorkers Shoppe creates the old barn wood look from knotty pine boards with a unique process.
 If you don’t care for the old weathered look of rustic barn siding, you can purchase panels in raw form.
 This option allows you to stain it to the color of your choice.
 If you don’t want to spend the time staining the wood, you can request the custom finish shop to apply the stain before your order is shipped.
 It will be applied evenly and thoroughly to look fantastic!

 Faux barn wood paneling from the WWS is made from knotty pine in 6” and 8” widths and convenient lengths.
 It is correctly kiln dried to precise schedules at our mill in Michigan.
 The Rustic BarnWood comes out of the processing with a lot of texture and character.
-The tongue and groove with end-matching system make it fast and easy to apply.
+Our tongue and groove barn siding with our end-matching system makes it fast and easy to apply.

 Don’t Forget the Trim and Molding